Frank Nitti: Early life and prohibition

-Nitti was born Francesco Raffaele Nitto on January 27, 1886, in the small town of Angri, province of Salerno, Campania, Italy.
-He was the second child of Luigi and Rosina (Fezza) Nitto and a first cousin of Al Capone.
-His father died in 1888, when Frank was two years old, and within a year his mother married Francesco Dolendo.
-Although two children were born to the couple, neither survived—leaving Francesco and his older sister, Giovannina, the only children.
+Nitti was born Francesco Raffaele Nitto on January 27, 1886, in the town of Angri, province of Salerno, Campania, Italy.
+He was the second child of Luigi and Rosina (Fezza) Nitto.
+While later journalists reported Nitti and Al Capone were cousins; this was the case, but their families did live blocks away from each other in Brooklyn, and had come from the same area in Italy.

+His father died in 1888, when Frank was two years old.
+Within a year, his mother married Francesco Dolendo.
+Although two children were born to the couple, neither survived, leaving Francesco and his older sister, Giovannina, the only children.

 Francesco Dolendo emigrated to the United States in July 1890, and the rest of the family followed in June 1893 when Nitti was seven.
 The family settled at 113 Navy Street, Brooklyn, New York City.
 Little Francesco attended public school and worked odd jobs after school to support the family.
 His 15-year-old sister married a 24-year-old man.
-His mother gave birth to his half-brother Raphael, in 1894, and another child, Gennaro, in 1896.
-He quit school after the seventh grade, and worked as a pinsetter, factory worker, and barber.
+His mother gave birth to his half-brother Raphael in 1894 and another child, Gennaro, in 1896.

+After the seventh grade, he quit school and worked as a pinsetter, factory worker, and barber.
 Al Capone's family lived nearby, and Nitti was friends with Capone's older brothers and their criminal gang (the Navy Street Boys).

-A worsening relationship with Dolendo urged him to leave home when Nitti was 14, in 1900, to work in various local factories.
+A worsening relationship with Dolendo urged him to leave home in 1900 when Nitti was 14, to work in various local factories.
 Around 1910, at the age of 24, he left Brooklyn.
-The next several years of his life are poorly documented, and little can be ascertained.
+The next years of his life are poorly documented, and little can be ascertained.
 He may have worked in the Williamsburg neighborhood of Brooklyn around 1911.
 He probably moved to Chicago around 1913, working as a barber and making the acquaintance of gangsters Alex Louis Greenberg and Dion O'Banion.
 He married Chicagoan Rosa (Rose) Levitt in Dallas, Texas, on October 18, 1917.
 The couple's movements after their marriage remain uncertain.

-By 1918, Nitti had settled there at 914 South Halsted Street.
+By 1918, Nitti had settled at 914 South Halsted Street.
 Nitti quickly renewed his contacts with Greenberg and O'Banion, becoming a jewel thief, liquor smuggler, and fence.
 Through his liquor smuggling activities, Nitti came to the attention of Chicago crime boss John "Papa Johnny" Torrio and Torrio's newly arrived soldier, Al Capone.
 Nitti, being a newcomer, and familiar with the Texas area, became a partner in the Galveston crime syndicate run by Johnny Jack Nounes.
 He is reported to have stolen a large sum of money from Nounes and fellow mobster Dutch Voight in 1924, after which Nitti fled back to Chicago.
-Years later he was spotted at a Houston bar, which was brought to the attention of Nounes and Voight.
+Years later, he was spotted at a Houston bar, which was brought to the attention of Nounes and Voight.
 The two Galveston mobsters found Nitti, drove him back to Galveston, and made him return the money he had stolen.